The Success of Multi-Billion Dollar Free-to-Play Games Isn’t Culture

 It’s not wrong to see the social outcomes of these mega-hits after they are billion dollar titles.
 What most see — the game becoming mainstream and being part of culture — is the fruit.
 But when you start digging and learn about each game’s humble beginnings, we begin to see the root.

-It wasn’t culture that made it a phenomenon, it was social techniques and a key technology of that game’s era.
+It wasn’t culture that made it a billion dollar hit phenomenon in less than ~2 years time, it was social techniques and a key technology of that game’s era.

 2012 — Candy Crush